joanrod/ocr-vqgan/README.md

 ```

-The directory figures contain all images in the dataset, and the train and test .json files define the metadata about each figure (id, captions, etc.).
+The directory `figures` contain all images in the dataset, and the train and test JSON files define the metadata about each figure (id, captions, etc.).
 Run the following command to prepare Paper2Figure samples for the OCR-VQGAN training:

 ```bash
 python scripts/parse_paper2fig1_img_to_VQGAN.py --path <path_Paper2Fig100k_root>